vega/vega-lite/site/tutorials/weather.md

 }
 </div>

-This chart shows that in Seattle the precipitation in the winter months is much higher than during the summer.
+This chart shows that in Seattle the precipitation in the winter  is much higher than during the summer.
 You can now create similar charts for the other variables on your own!

 When looking at precipitation and temperature, we might want to aggregate by year and month rather than just month.
 This allows us to see seasonal trends but for each year separately.
 You can find more about [time units in the documentation]({{site.baseurl}}/docs/timeUnit.html).
 Note that we set the aggregation to `max`so that we see the maximum temperature in each month.